cujarrett/learning-aws/README.md

 ![logo](./media/readme-logo.jpg)

 ## What?
-It's a collection of [AWS](https://aws.amazon.com/) topics I am or have studied for certificates or just for fun.
+It's a collection of [AWS](https://aws.amazon.com/) topics I am or have studied.

 ### What AWS certificates are available?
 As of 2019-12-01 this is the offering from AWS.